Privacy Notice

 For how long is personal data retained?

-Once the account is closed and no funds are owed, we will continue to retain all data for a period typically of six years from closure.
+Once the account is closed and no funds are considered owed, we will continue to retain all data for a period of six years from closure.
 The criteria used to determine the storage period will include the legal limitation of liability period, agreed contractual provisions, applicable regulatory requirements and industry standards.
+Additionally, any right to erasures submitted during this period are likely to be rejected as we maintain the exception to enable defence of any complaints submitted to institutions such as the Financial Ombudsman Service (FOS).

 Exceptions to this standard six-year approach are detailed below: